j-y26/IntegraTRN/README.md

 normalized expression matrix for both RNAseq and small RNAseq data that allows co-expression estimation.
 The inference of small RNA - gene interactions is performed by the `GENIE3` package, which internally uses a three-based algorithm to infer the interactions.
-The `igraph` package is used to visualize the TRN.
+The author designed the method for predicted inference of small RNA - gene interactions based on two separate omic dataset.
+The `igraph` package is used to visualize the TRN, with interactive support provided by the `networkD3` package.
 Most data frame processing used internally in the functions is supported by the `dplyr` package.
 Generative AI tool was used to generate some unit test example data based on the author’s description.
 Generative AI results were incorporated into the tests at the author’s discretion.
+The packages `shiny`, `shinyBS`, and `DT` were used to implement with UI for the shinyApp.
+The author designed the shinyApp UI and logic and optimized the workflow for the shinyApp.
+In brief, with support of the above packages for separate functionalities, the author pioneered the analysis pipeline that integrates the different omics data and the logic for TRN inference and visualization with different levels of data integration.
+The author also pre-compile the package for the Docker image.

 ## References